4d/docs/docs/API/collectionClass.md

 The `New shared collection` command <!-- REF collection.New shared collection.Summary --> creates a new empty or prefilled shared collection<!-- END REF --> and returns its reference.

-Adding an element to this collection must be surrounded by the `Use...End` use structure, otherwise an error is generated.
+Adding an element to this collection must be surrounded by the [`Use...End`](Concepts/shared.md#useend-use) use structure, otherwise an error is generated.
 Reading an element without a structure is, however, possible.

->For more information on shared collections, please refer to the [Shared objects and collections](../Concepts/shared.html) page.
+>For more information on shared collections, please refer to the [Shared objects and collections](Concepts/shared.md) page.

 If you do not pass any parameters, `New shared collection` creates an empty shared collection and returns its reference.

-You must assign the returned reference to a 4D variable declared with the `C_COLLECTION` command.
+You must assign the returned reference to a 4D variable of the Collection type.

->Keep in mind that `C_COLLECTION` declares a variable of the `Collection` type, but does not create a collection.
+>Keep in mind that `var : Collection` or `C_COLLECTION` statements declare a variable of the `Collection` type but does not create any collection.

 Optionally, you can prefill the new shared collection by passing one or several *value*(s) as parameter(s).
 Otherwise, you can add or modify elements subsequently through object notation assignment (see example).